OVGA Design Review

 About the review process

-Design review sessions with VDRP take place monthly.
-A typical review runs for 1.5 hours.
+Design review sessions with OVGA take place bi-monthly.
+A typical review runs for two hours.

 The steps on our design review process comprises a face-to-face meeting, submission of plans/diagrams and design review session.
 Advice is formalised in a report within 10 working days.